 Under existing law, any person who wishes to appropriate any waters of this State must apply to the State Engineer for a permit to do so and the State Engineer must reject an application under certain circumstances, including when there is no unappropriated water available in the proposed source of supply.
-(NRS 533.325, 533.370, 533.371) Section 1 of this bill requires the State Engineer, in any basin in which there is groundwater that has not been committed for use on the effective date of this bill, to reserve 10 percent of the total remaining groundwater in the basin.
-The groundwater reserved by the State Engineer may only be used on a temporary basis in an emergency if the basin is under a declaration of drought.
-Consistent with this requirement, sections 3 and 4 of this bill require the State Engineer to reject an application for a permit to appropriate water if the groundwater from the proposed source of supply has been reserved under section 1.
+(NRS 533.325, 533.370, 533.371) Section 1 of this bill requires the State Engineer, in any basin in which there is water available for appropriation on July 1, 2019, to reserve 10 percent of the total remaining water.
+The water reserved by the State Engineer may only be used on a temporary basis in an emergency, including if the basin is under a declaration of drought.
+Consistent with this requirement, sections 3 and 4 of this bill require the State Engineer to reject an application for a permit to appropriate water if the water from the proposed source of supply has been reserved under section 1.
 Section 2 of this bill makes conforming changes.